nf-core/test-datasets/README.md

 It was generated using the nf-core/module KRAKENUNIQ_BUILD module.

-## taxprofiler AWS Full Test specific-information
+## Taxprofiler AWS Full Test specific-information

 ### FASTQ